-Development of a Disease Control Programme

-This course aims to provide you with knowledge and critical understanding of the principles and processes of designing and monitoring a disease control programme for a low-income or middle income country.
+- Critically analyse strategies for managing and co- - Describe security threats and make recommendations for self-care of humanitarian actors.
+There are many employment opportunities in the areas of managing refugee camps and working with displaced populations, both in the developing world as well as throughout Europe.
+Many NGOs are looking for people with skills in how to manage refugees; gender advisory roles and technical specialists are just some of the roles.
+On a UK note, many social workers and public health specialists have found the course useful.
+Development of a Disease Control Programme (2 weeks) Media, Policy and Advocacy (2 weeks) Course Outline This course aims to provide you with knowledge and critical understanding of the principles and processes of designing and monitoring a disease control programme for a low-income or middle income country.
 In most low-income and middle-income countries, communicable diseases (eq, TB, malaria, HIV/AIDS) continue to be a major cause of human suffering and preventable death.
 Interventions to control those diseases are well described and proven to be effective, but they are often not widely applied due to lack of resources, political commitment, or health systems issues.
 To understand these gaps and missed opportunities in service provision at district level, you will learn how to analyse underlying problems and causes in a specific context.
 From there, we will progress through the planning cycle and develop the disease control plan further, developing aims and objectives and selecting an appropriate control strategy based on clear criteria.
 Disease control plans require concrete actions to be implemented, monitored and evaluated.
 You will discover the benefits of welldesigned logical frameworks and indicators.
 Successful plans are a result of good teamwork, drawing from the expertise of individuals with different backgrounds.
 This course therefore relies on group activities, using a student-centred approach, including tutor-led presentations and self-study.
 Tutors will provide feedback on an outline of your own disease control plan at the beginning of the second week.

-- Use existing global and local knowledge and intelligence to identify disease control priorities within a country. - Identify key constraints with delivery of improved health outcomes in existing disease control programmes. - Appraise strategies, identify options, and develop an action plan to improve delivery within the context of the existing health system, taking into account health care need, the socioeconomic, geographic environment, and existing services. - Interpret and devise health and disease control indicators, and devise a monitoring and evaluation programme.

-Disease Control has been highlighted by the Ebola Outbreak in West Africa, H5N1 Avian Influenza, Zika Virus, and MERS.
+Learning Outcomes - Use existing global and local knowledge and intelligence to identify disease control priorities within a country. - Identify key constraints with delivery of improved health outcomes in existing disease control programmes. - Appraise strategies, identify options, and develop an action plan to improve delivery within the context of the existing health system, taking into account health care need, the socioeconomic, geographic environment, and existing services. - Interpret and devise health and disease control indicators, and devise a monitoring and evaluation programme.
+Career Opportunities Disease Control has been highlighted by the Ebola Outbreak in West Africa, H5N1 Avian Influenza, Zika Virus, and MERS.
 People with disease control skills are highly sought after.
 Past alumni of this course typically go and work for health ministries, health departments, national, or international disease control agencies, aid organisations, or universities.
+3 Good Reasons to Study